-Despite moments over the years wondering how it would be possible to add another baby to the already busy household after two, then three children, we stuck to the program and here we are with our lovely four.
+And despite moments over the years wondering how it would be possible to add another baby to the already busy household after two, then three children, we stuck to the program and here we are with our lovely four.

-Anyway, someone commented on thr previous post and asked whether I’d do the same if we could make the choice again.
+Anyway, someone commented on a previous post and asked whether I’d do the same if we could make the choice again.
 What about the impact on career and life, of having children close together?

 The spacing of your children is certainly a major indicator of a family dynamic.
 Or at the very least, of your family noise levels.
 Our volume levels are at 11, but I’d make the same choice again.

-It’s worth just saying also that of course I’m not saying any of these things wouldn’t be the same for an only child, or child from a family with larger spaces in between children.
+It’s worth just saying also that of course I’m not saying any of these things wouldn’t be the same for an only child, or a child from a family with larger spaces in between children.
 I’m just talking from our experience about how the group of four closely spaced has affected our family.
 And here’s what I know:

 1. The Team

 Our naive family planning was right on at least one front: 4 children close in age feels like a real team.
 Or, you know, a poorly run classroom.
 They have similar(ish) interests, similar schedules – they can move quite happily as a pack.